aaren/thesis/chapters/00-demo.md

 %matplotlib inline
 ```

-and here is the code that generates #fig:test|:
+and here is the code that generates @fig:test:

 ```{.python .input #fig:test n=2}
 x = np.linspace(2, 5)